BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Understanding_the_Foundation_of_P2SH.md

 $ echo $hex
 5c2a7b9f
 ```
-Third, you need to translate the hex from big-endian (least significant digital last) to little-endian (least significant digit first).
+Third, you need to translate the hex from big-endian (least significant byte last) to little-endian (least significant byte first).
 You can do this with the `tac` command (or by hand if you prefer):
 ```
 $ lehex=$(echo $hex | tac -rs .. | echo "$(tr -d '\n')")
 $ echo $lehex